lucky-wolf/DW2-XL/README.md

 ### v1.6.3
 - Reduced "efficient" thrusters to size 16, giving them some possible utility
-- Added Hail Cannons \[M\] for Humans
+- Added Hyperion Cannons \[M\] for Humans
-  - Tweaked Hail Cannons and Terminator Cannons to be more sensible, and to give the Humans a slight advantage in their racial tech
+  - Tweaked Hyperion Cannons and Terminator Cannons to be more sensible, and to give the Humans a slight advantage in their racial tech
 - Fixed missing diplomatic specialization center (Universal Peace Center)
 - Gave wormhole drive better range (1000M)
 - Rebalanced all \[Ftr\] weapons to make better sense in the current tech tree across all weapon-lines and levels